JhonataEzequiel/archinstall/README.md

 ```

 ## Reviewing the Commands
-1. Review the commands in `archinstallation.txt`
+1. Review the commands in `install.sh`